Poole Libraries offer free high-speed wi-fi access whether you are a library member or not.

 That means you can bring your own laptop, smartphone or tablet and access the internet.

+Please now use Poole-Public-WiFi.
+There is no need to input a password but you must accept the Terms and Conditions to gain access.
 The setup is the same at all of our libraries, so once you have connected the first time, you can connect at any other Poole Library in the same way.

 Please note the following: